FANTASY FORECAST

 Having a good friend, expat Mark Flint that also happens to have the best accommodation on the point, a luxury losmen called Kabunohi, made the decision easier.

 The usual suspects, the team of big wave surf nomads that circulate the globe, arrived at a similar time to myself, in time for an 8-10ft swell.
-Mark Healey, Matt Bromley, Lucas Silveiro, Nate Florence, Billy Kemper, Ian Walsh, Kipp Caddy, JuggHead and Marty Paradesis and a host of others.
+Mark Healey, Matt Bromley, Lucas Silveira, Nate Florence, Billy Kemper, Ian Walsh, Kipp Caddy, JuggHead and Marty Paradesis and a host of others.

 It was a jungle out there!